Chord symbols

 Duration

-Chord/rest duration: following the duration of the chord or rest to which the symbol is attached, only
+Chord/rest duration: Holds the chord as long as the duration of the note or rest to which the chord symbol is attached.

-MuseScore can create an extra bracketed chord symbol next to the main one for when playing with a capo; the bracketed symbol, when played using a capo at that position, sounds identical to the unbracketed one.
-(This feature only applies to chord symbols, not Nashville numbers or Roman numeral analysis.)
+MuseScore can create an extra bracketed chord symbol next to the main one for when playing with a capo.
+The bracketed symbol, when played using a capo at that position, sounds identical to the unbracketed one.

 To enable this feature, set Capo fret position to a value above 0.